codepath/android_guides/Server-Synchronization-(SyncAdapter).md

 To use the SyncAdapter framework, you must create a few components:
 1. _ContentProvider_ (used to update local content),
 2. _Authenticator_ (can be stubbed or used to retrieve tokens such as OAuth tokens),
-3. _SyncService_ (Used only by Android to run your SyncAdapter),
+3. _AuthenticatorService_ (Used only by Android to use authenticator if needed),
+4. _SyncAdapter_ (Performs the actual synchronization),
-4. _AuthenticatorService_ (Used only by Android to use authenticator if needed),
+5. _SyncService_ (Used only by Android to run your SyncAdapter)
-5. Declared _SyncAdapter_ and _Authenticator_ in XML

-**As a hypothetical use case, we'll pretend that we are creating a SyncAdapter to synchronize RSS feed with our application herein.**
+**As a hypothetical use case, we'll pretend that we are creating a SyncAdapter to synchronize pretend RSS feed with our application herein.**

+## Prelude
+Before being able to jump into building our SyncAdapter, we must create a few components before we can start.

-## Model Classes
+### Create Model Classes
-Just simple classes that model what our data should look like.
+We need to create a simple class to model what our hypothetical article's data should look like.
 ```java
 /**
  * Represents a very simple RSS article.